 Assumptions (A1)-(A4) are mild conditions that can be validated in many practical situations.
-These conditions have been widely assumed in studies on varying-coefficient models with repeated measurements, such as those of Huang, Wu and Zhou (2002), Huang, Wu and Zhou (2004), and Wang, Li and Huang (2008).
-Assumption (A5) is an identification condition for $\gamma$ , and $\gamma$ can be uniquely determined by (2.7) if $D(\mathbf{F})$ is positive-definite.
+These conditions have been widely assumed in studies on varying-coefficient models with repeated measurements, such as those of Huang et al. (2002), Huang et al. (2004), and Wang et al. (2008).
+Assumption (A5) is an identification condition for γ , and γ can be uniquely determined by (2.7) if $D(\mathbf{F})$ is positive-definite.
 Assumptions (A6) and (A7) imply the existence of r factors.
-In this study, whether $F_t$ or $\lambda_i$ has a zero mean is not crucial, because they are treated as parameters to be estimated.
+In this study, whether F_t or λ_i has a zero mean is not crucial, because they are treated as parameters to be estimated.
 Assumption (A8) allows for weak forms of both cross-sectional dependence and serial dependence in the error processes.
-Assumption (A9) can also be found in Noh and Park (2010), and is used for the system of general basis functions $B{kl}$ , which includes orthonormal bases, non-orthonormal bases, and B-splines.
+Assumption (A9) can also be found in Noh and Park (2010), and is used for the system of general basis functions B{kl} , which includes orthonormal bases, non-orthonormal bases, and B-splines.

-3.2.
-Asymptotic properties
+3.2 Asymptotic properties

-Let $\mathbf{F}^0$ be the true value of $\mathbf{F}$ .
-With an appropriate choice of $L_k$ to balance the bias and variance, our proposed estimators have asymptotic properties including consistency, a convergence rate, and an asymptotic distribution.
+Let \mathbf{F}^0 be the true value of \mathbf{F} .
+With an appropriate choice of L_k to balance the bias and variance, our proposed estimators have asymptotic properties including consistency, a convergence rate, and an asymptotic distribution.
 Theorem 1.
 Suppose assumptions (A1)-(A9) hold.
 If $\delta{NT}^{-2}L_N \log L_N \to 0$ as $N \to \infty$ and $T \to \infty$ simultaneously, then